boopathi/appmanifest/README.md

 Spec: http://w3c.github.io/manifest/#installability-signals

-This tools is to identify from a URL to provide you warnings about some of your app installability signals - to make it more installable - Does that even mean anything?
-Whatever.
+This tool is to identify from a URL, warnings about some of your app installability signals - to make it more installable - Does it even mean anything?
+Yes.
+It's a thing now.
+Live with it.

 + [ ] link associativity with manifest & contains at least `name` and a suitable icon
 + [ ] Served over HTTPS